 - the ticket opened in the main working area

 - the current queue of the ticket

 - the current position of the ticket within the workflow

 - your permissions

+- if you are added as an additional engineer to the ticket

 Open the ticket in the main working area to display the workflow activities which you can carry out for this particular ticket in this moment.
 Click a workflow activity to execute it.
 This will have one of the following effects: